Back to top

 Description

-This indicator measures the percentage of patients who have follow-up visits with a primary care doctor within seven days of discharge after hospitalization for any of the following conditions: pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, heart attack and other cardiac conditions (selected HBAM Inpatient Grouper (HIG) conditions).
+This indicator measures the rate of in-person follow-up visits to a family doctor within 7 days of discharge, after hospitalization for pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, heart attack, or other cardiac conditions.
+It does not include virtual visits.
+Timely follow-up can help smooth a patient’s transition from hospital to home or community.

 Indicator Status